imazen/slimmage/README.md

 * Does this support retina?
 [Absolutely!
 All pixel density variations should work perfectly](https://github.com/imazen/slimmage/issues/17).
 * [Do you support lazy loading](https://github.com/imazen/slimmage/issues/16)?
 That depends on your definition.
 You can certainly use the `postpone` attribute to lower the priority of the image downloading.
 You can create or enable images at arbitrary times, and call `window.slimmage.checkResponsiveImages()` at any time to ‘fix them’, but slimmage doesn’t *in itself*, bake in a lazy-loading-as-you-scroll kind of feature/bug.
 * It doesn’t work with my AJAXY-thingamabob!
 Slimmage can’t fix what isn’t there.
 Either [ensure Slimmage is loaded before the other script begins messing up the DOM](https://github.com/imazen/slimmage/issues/4), or call `window.slimmage.checkResponsiveImages()` after the DOM-mangling is complete and the images are visible.
+* On IE6-9 images are appearing full-width; css `max-width` is being ignored.
+Ensure that the images have a parent `div` element.
+If they are directly inside the `body`, `max-width` doesn’t seem to be noticed by IE. Also, make sure you have a valid doctype to avoid Quirks Mode.

 ## My jQuery plugin doesn’t let me add data attributes.
 What can I do?